JockLawrie/Authorization.jl/README.md

 Then, for example, `setpermission!(client, App, permission)` sets permissions for all resources related to the app with type `App`.
 Also, `setexpiry(client, expiry)` can be used to set an expiry on all resources to which the client has access.
 The client can then be used as the session object.

+## Developing a new client

+If you are developing a new client for some resources and would like to use this framework:

+1. Ensure that the type of your client is a subtype of `AbstractClient`.
+   This abstract type has some madatory fields, which you can include in your client type by calling the `@add_required_fields_client` macro.
+   You can also include fields that are specific to your client type.
+   See the docstring for the `@add_required_fields_client` macro for details.

+2. Similarly, ensure that the types of your resources are subtypes of `AbstractResource`.
+   Including `@add_required_fields_resource` macro in your type definitions will ensure that your resources have the required fields.
+   See the docstring for the `@add_required_fields_resource` macro for details.